habibanalytics/Towards-Data-Science/README.md

 I am organising all of my courses in a way that i set a target for every month and week and by the end of each month and week I will set the target for the upcoming month and week.

+For each course i can study one week's worth content in one day.
+So that way i can complete courses in fewer days.

 By the end of each week I will share my experience in this GitHub repository.

 ## My Work
-So Here is my whole experience.
+So Here is my whole experience step by step.
 ### [Month 1](https://github.com/habibanalytics/6-Months-Towards-Data-Science/blob/master/Months/Month%201.md)
 * #### [Week 1](https://github.com/habibanalytics/6-Months-Towards-Data-Science/blob/master/Weeks/M1%20Week%201.md)
 * Week 2
 * Week 3
 * Week 4